PM Modi arrives in South Africa for 15th BRICS Summit | International

 - South Africa

-Prime Minister Narendra Modi arrived in the South African city of Johannesburg on Tuesday to take part in the 15th BRICS Summit.
-The Prime Minister was accorded a ceremonial welcome on his arrival at the Waterkloof Air Force Base.
+Prime Minister Narendra Modi arrived in the South African city of Johannesburg on Tuesday as he kickstarted the first leg of his two-nation visit.
+Notably, PM Modi is in South Africa to attend the 15th BRICS Summit in Johannesburg from August 22-24 at the invitation of the country's president Matamela Cyril Ramaphosa.

-PM Modi had said in his departure statement that the Summit will provide a useful opportunity for BRICS to identify future areas of cooperation and review institutional development.
-Chinese President Xi Jinping and Brazilian President Lula da Silva have also arrived in Johannesburg for the BRICS summit.
+Upon arrival at the Waterkloof Air Force Base, the Prime Minister received a ceremonial welcome.
+Moreover, the members of the Indian diaspora could be heard chanting 'Bharat Mata ki Jai', 'Vande Matram' as PM Modi landed in Johannesburg.

+The largest gathering of heads of state and government from the Global South in recent years will take place during the BRICS Summit in Johannesburg from August 22–24.
+BRICS is a grouping of the world economies of Brazil, Russia, India, China, and South Africa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)